Rural Broadband Access Loans and Loan Guarantees (10.886)

 Award Procedure

-Depending on the amount of the application, and loan committee(s) recommendation, the RUS Administrator or Assistant Administrator Telecommunications, makes the final decision on approval of the loan or loan guarantee.
-There must be a finding that the project is economically feasible, capable of delivering Broadband Service, and services the purposes of the program.
+The RUS Administrator makes the final decision on approval of the loan or loan guarantee.
+There must be a finding that the project is economically feasible, capable of delivering service at the Broadband Lending Speed, and serves the purposes of the program.
 Borrowers and member of Congress are notified directly of the approval of a loan or loan guarantee.

 Deadlines

-> 180 Days.
+More than 180 days.
 Normal processing time is four to five months.

 Appeals